Morwenn/poplar-heap/README.md

 ### Semipoplars

-To handle poplars whose root has been replaced, Bron & Hesselink introduce the concept of semipoplar: a semipoplar has the same properties as a poplar except that the root can be smaller than be smaller than the roots of the subtrees.
+To handle poplars whose root has been replaced, Bron & Hesselink introduce the concept of semipoplar: a semipoplar has the same properties as a poplar except that its root can be smaller than the roots of its subtrees.
 A semipoplar is mostly useful to represent an intermediate case where we are building a bigger poplar from two subpoplars and a root.
 Here is an example of a semipoplar:

 ![Semipoplar containing 7 elements](https://cdn.rawgit.com/Morwenn/poplar-heap/master/graphs/semipoplar.png)